Skip to main content

 • story

 The game's story serves as a prequel to the John Wick films, featuring comic-style cutscenes and original voice actors, which fans appreciate.
-However, many reviews criticize the narrative as thin, generic, and lacking depth, often feeling like a mere backdrop to the gameplay rather than a compelling experience.
-While some players find the lore expansion enjoyable, the overall execution is seen as clunky and unpolished, with repetitive missions that detract from the storytelling.
+However, many reviewers find the narrative to be thin, generic, and lacking depth, often feeling like a mere backdrop to the gameplay rather than a compelling element.
+While it offers some insight into the franchise's lore, the overall execution is criticized for being clunky and unengaging, with repetitive missions that detract from the experience.

 • “Having the voice of the original actors (Ian McShane and the late Lance Reddick) narrating the story is a welcome touch.”